shakespeare-with-two-skulls

 The best way to pick up on this is by immersing yourself with authentic Spanish media like texts and videos.
 This will help you realize context and see how these differences are applied.

-You can find a variety of helpful sources online or with language learning programs such as FluentU, which allows you to watch native Spanish clips and learn with tools such as interactive subtitles, flashcards and quizzes.
+You can find a variety of helpful sources online or with language learning programs such as FluentU, which allows you to watch native Spanish clips and learn with learning tools.

 Seeing how these two verbs are used in context by native speakers will improve your Spanish, and get you one step closer to fluency.